Read This First

 Prompt 1: Economics has been called the “dismal science”.
 Explain the context in which this was said, and comment on the notion.

-The central claim is this: The term “dismal science” was coined by the Scottish writer, essayist, and historian Thomas Carlyle in the 19th century to describe the field of economics.
+In plain terms: The term “dismal science” was coined by the Scottish writer, essayist, and historian Thomas Carlyle in the 19th century to describe the field of economics.

 1. Carlyle used the phrase in contrast to the then-popular term “gay science” referring to the art of troubadours.